-- 6.2 In support of the preparation of the Neighbourhood Plan, a Landscape Character Appraisal was commissioned.
+- Plan, a Landscape Character Appraisal was commissioned.
 The final report is available to download on the Neighbourhood Plan pages of the Parish Council website.
 In summary, the Appraisal "reviews existing documentary evidence on the settlement and its landscape and considers the historic evolution, describes landscape setting, key views, gateways and landmarks as well as valued characteristics and spaces.
 Opportunities for environmental initiatives which seek to enhance local identity and settlement distinctiveness are highlighted where relevant." - 6.3 The Landscape Appraisal notes that the parish falls within four landscape types, as defined in the Suffolk Landscape Character Assessment, namely: - Rolling Valley Farmlands and Furze (associated with the Fynn Valley) - Ancient Rolling Farmlands (associated with Rushmere St Andrew village) - Estate Sandlands (associated with Rushmere Golf Course/Common as well as north of Kesgrave and built-up urban areas) - Rolling Estate Sandlands (associated with Mill River valley)